IPhone SE (1st generation): Hardware

 Unlike iPhone 6s and 6s Plus, the SE does not include 3D Touch, nor the updated faster second-generation Touch ID sensor from the 6s and 6s Plus, or its barometer.

-Still photos with 6.5 megapixels (3412×1920) can be captured during video recording.
+Still photos with resolutions up to 6.5 megapixels (3412 × 1920) can be captured during video recording.

 On March 21, 2017, Apple announced that it would double the storage for these models at the same launch prices.
 The upgraded models were released on March 24, 2017, with 32 GB or 128 GB of internal storage.

 Software

-iPhone SE originally shipped with iOS 9.3, supporting iPhone 6- and 6S-exclusive features such as Apple Pay, Live Photos, Retina Flash, and always-on Siri voice activation.
+iPhone SE originally shipped with iOS 9.3, supporting iPhone 6- and 6s-exclusive features such as Apple Pay, Live Photos, Retina Flash, and always-on Siri voice activation.
 The SE is compatible with iOS 15.
-During the WWDC 2019 Keynote, Apple announced, that iPhone SE, 6S, and 6S Plus would support most of the main features of iOS 13.
+During the WWDC 2019 Keynote, Apple announced, that iPhone SE, 6s, and 6s Plus would support most of the main features of iOS 13.
 This includes the new dark mode (which aims to reduce eye strain), and Low Data Mode for restricting background network (both Wi-Fi and mobile network) usage.
-Along with iPhone 6S and 6S Plus, iPhone SE is the oldest iPhone to support iOS 13, iOS 14, and iOS 15.
-It does not support iOS 16.
+Along with iPhone 6s and 6s Plus, iPhone SE is the oldest iPhone to support iOS 13, iOS 14, and iOS 15.
+It does not support iOS 16, iOS 17 or iOS 18.